gilch/drython/README.md

 Can you re-implement a simple if-statement in Python?
 I mean without writing a text compiler or interpreter, or modifying Python itself?
-Sure, you don't have to, Python has a perfectly good if-statement already, but can you?
+Sure, you don't have to, Python has a perfectly good if statement already, but can you?

 A DSL might need a three-way numeric if statement (-/+/0), or something like a switch/case.
 Yes, you can use the boilerplate cascading-elif pattern instead